Back just a few years ago, hardly anyone knew anything about the world of crypto trading.

 How Many Cryptocurrencies Are There in 2023?

-There are over 20,000 different types of cryptocurrencies in 2022, which is a huge increase compared to 2013, when there were just a handful of cryptocurrencies doing the rounds according to crypto stats.
+There are over 20,000 different types of cryptocurrencies, which is a huge increase compared to 2013, when there were just a handful of cryptocurrencies doing the rounds.

 One thing to think about with this stat though is that not all of them are going to be significant, or end up being extremely valuable.